georgetsirogiannis/SixteenCoreCharacterMapper/README.md

   * Fixed a bug where the Project Title wasn't saved and reverted back to the savefile name the next time the savefile was loaded.
   * Fixed the Update Check functionality.

-**Version 2.0.0** (Yet unreleased / Committed December 24, 2025)
+**Version 2.0.0** (December 25, 2025)
 * This is a major update that transitions 16Core Character Mapper to a natively cross-platform architecture:
 	* **Native Cross-Platform Support**: The app has been fully migrated from WPF to the Avalonia UI framework.
 This major architectural shift means 16Core Character Mapper is now natively cross-platform, featuring a completely restructured code-behind to ensure high performance and stability across different operating systems.
 	* **Reimagined User Interface**: The UI has been rebuilt from the ground up.
 While preserving the intuitive design language of v1.1.0, the interface is now optimized for better scaling and a smoother user experience across various display resolutions.
 	* **Enhanced File Management**: Introducing the new .16core file extension for project saves.
 This custom format allows for better file association and organization.
 To ensure a seamless transition for early adopters, full support for loading and saving "legacy" .json files has been retained.
 * The update also introduces several new features to enhance character development and export capabilities:
-	* **Questionnaire**: A built-in questionnaire has been added to help determine character placements on the trait grid.
+	* **Questionnaire**: An optional built-in questionnaire has been added to help determine character placements on the trait grid.
 This feature provides a science-backed starting point for character development.
 	* **Trait Notes**: A dedicated space has been integrated for each personality trait to document character-specific decisions, trait manifestations, or narrative dynamics.
 All entries can be exported as an .rtf or .txt file for external reference.
 	* **Improved Export Image Functionality**: The PNG export functionality now offers advanced filtering options.
 Rather than exporting the entire project by default, the application allows for the selection of specific character categories or a custom list of individual characters to be included in the exported map.